syoon2/COMP3811_data/postgres_docker.md

 # Run a PostgreSQL docker container

 # Set these to your liking
-DBNAME=uni            # This will be the defeult database PASSWORD=123456       # Change this!
+DBNAME=uni            # This will be the default database PASSWORD=123456       # Change this!

 # Run the postgres container